process-analytics/bpmn-visualization-examples/README.md

 ## 🚸 Prerequisites for reuse in projects

 Some examples are provided for direct use in the web browser.
 I you want to integrate their related code in a project, adaptations may be required.

+You can check the [examples projects](#projects) in this repository or the [Live IDE examples](#live_ide) to know how to bootstrap `bpmn-visualization` in a project.

-In particular, TypeScript users should read the paragraph about the [TypeScript support in the bpmn-visualization README](https://github.com/process-analytics/bpmn-visualization-js/#-typescript-support) and check the [examples projects](#projects) in this repository.
+TypeScript users should also read the paragraph about the [TypeScript support in the bpmn-visualization README](https://github.com/process-analytics/bpmn-visualization-js/#-typescript-support).

 ## 👁️‍🗨️ Demos